How to Grow Mushrooms at Home: The Beginner's Guide

 This mycelium root system releases enzymes or ‘digestive juices’ that decompose organic material to its constituent nutrient compounds, which it can then absorb to fuel further growth and expansion.

-If learning about digestive juices gets you going, you can learn more about the mushroom life cycle in another article.
+If learning about digestive juices gets you going, you can learn more about the mushroom life cycle in this article.

 Whilst we’re on the topic, here’s an interesting fact.
 The largest organism on earth is a fungal network of mycelium.
 A species of fungi called Armillaria ostoyae, or the honey mushroom, has a mycelial network that spans over 2,384 acres.
 This is the equivalent to 1,665 football fields!